raspberrypilearning/powerful-patterns/en/step_3.md

 **Debug:** You might find some bugs in your project that you need to fix.
 Here are some common bugs.

 --- collapse ---

+---
+title: Each debug in a collapse or ingredient
+---

 Each debug in a collapse or ingredient

 --- /collapse ---

 You might find a bug not listed here.
 Can you figure out how to fix it?